10 Things to know to take a road trip with a dog

 However this requires a little forethought when on the road.
 We’ve found the answer to be two fold – an outside hose and an equafleece (see #7).
 Even if your van doesn’t have an outdoor (or even indoor) shower this is still very easily achievable.

-We use a little device to convert the tap into an adapter for an expandable hose.
+We used to use a little device to convert the tap into an adapter for an expandable hose.
 Easy.
 It’s not the most elegant solution and the water pressure out of the hose isn’t the best.
 But it works.
 The hose folds up into a neat little bag to be tucked away somewhere and it also doubles up as our hose to refill the water system.

 Then once cleaned off, crack out the equafleece to prevent wet dog shakes all over the van and to help warm up/dry off your little pal.

 So this one needs to be decided on, on an individual basis.

 For us, Una does a hell of a lot more exercise and is generally alert for far longer when out in the van compared to at home.